What’s in a Name?

 * * * * *

 So perhaps names actually do matter.
-In fact, the best example might be the very name that Shakespeare said meant naught, that of Juliet’s lover Romeo.
-Even centuries after the Bard put down his pen, Romeo’s name arouses passion and visions of romance.
+The best example, actually, might be the very name that Shakespeare said mattered not, for even centuries after the Bard put down his pen, Romeo’s name arouses passion and visions of romance.
 Somehow an evening with Bill or Michael just wouldn’t seem the same.

 - Juliet in Romeo and Juliet, Act 2, Scene 2, Lines 46-47.
 On-line at Folger Shakespeare Library.